Home » Things to do » Family Fun Days Out » Festivals

 Exhibitions

-Like the EKKA, the Pine Rivers Show has plenty of exhibitions for the general public to peruse.
+Like the Ekka, the Pine Rivers Show has plenty of exhibitions for the general public to peruse.
 Along with the common exhibitions, such as livestock and fruits and vegetables, there is also photography, needlework and a variety of food and arts and crafts.
 It’s always a blast checking out some of the amazing work that has been created by members of the local community, so be sure to give it a peek.

 Interested in being part of these competitions?
 Read below to find out how you or your kids can participate.